metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

     [https://rxjs.dev/api/operators/throttleTime](https://rxjs.dev/api/operators/throttleTime)

+    Works like rxjs's "throttleTime", except the parameter is in seconds instead of ms.

-    At the moment, this function does not accept the configuration options that rxjs's throttleTime accepts.
-Only the first parameter (duration) is taken into account.
+    At the moment, this function only accepts `duration` as parameter, not the configuration options that rxjs's throttleTime accepts.

         # 0, 3, 6, 9, 12, ...
         rx_interval(1)->pipe(